The Var Declaration

 let user; // SyntaxError: 'user' has already been declared

-If we try to do this with the let declaration, it results in an error because JavaScript does not allow "let" to have multiple variables of the same name.
+If we try to do this with the let declaration, it results in an error because JavaScript does not allow "let" to have multiple variables with the same name.

 Can you explain what hoisting is in JavaScript?